Lawrence A. Fernsworth: Career

-In the book What We Saw Spain Die, Paul Preston mentions Fernsworth.
-Amanda Hopkinson (Independent) reviewed Preston's book: "Described as a 'Conservative democrat of the old school, who had become a staunch defender of the new Republic', Fernsworth was grey-haired, wore a pince-nez and, a devout Roman Catholic, contributed to the Jesuit weekly America.
+In the book We Saw Spain Die, Paul Preston mentions Fernsworth.
+Amanda Hopkinson of The Independent reviewed Preston's book: "Described as a 'Conservative democrat of the old school, who had become a staunch defender of the new Republic', Fernsworth was grey-haired, wore a pince-nez and, a devout Roman Catholic, contributed to the Jesuit weekly America.
 Yet rather than lurid, unsubstantiated tales of torched churches and raped nuns, he wrote a careful account of the plight of fleeing refugees from Almería for The Times.
 Despite the provision of sworn statements, The Times refrained from publication in favour of a denial from its correspondent.
-No act of faith must be allowed to get in the way of the facts – even when Fernsworth knew those facts "would be harmful to the Republican cause for which ...
+No act of faith must be allowed to get in the way of the facts – even when Fernsworth knew those facts 'would be harmful to the Republican cause for which ...
 I felt a deep sympathy.
-But it was the truth and had to be told".
+But it was the truth and had to be told'."

 Fernsworth attended Santa Clara University in 1908.
 He was a Neiman Fellow, Class of 1944.

-In a news conference on November 23, 1954, Fernsworth, reporting for The Christian Century, questioned President Eisenhower:
+Reporting on a news conference for The Christian Century on November 23, 1954, questioned President Dwight D. Eisenhower:

 Mr. President, by request for the Christian Century:

 The World Council of Churches at Evanston, recently set forth certain objectives in the international order.
 The Christian Century asked me to call your attention to several of them briefly:

 I. 'That Christians can never accept as the only kind of existence open to them a state of perpetual tension leading to inevitable war.

-'It is resolved: We appeal to the statesmen and the leaders of public opinion to refrain from words and actions that are designed to inflame enmity and hatred.'
+"It is resolved: We appeal to the statesmen and the leaders of public opinion to refrain from words and actions that are designed to inflame enmity and hatred."